-Which I forgot about in the fridge until the end of the photo shoot of my creepy Halloween laboratory!
+Which I forgot about in the fridge until the end of the photo shoot of my creepy mad scientist Halloween laboratory!

 You could label the containers.
 Red looks good as a blood substitute!
-And, putting the yellow in the fridge, hubby asked me if that was my “sample”… so there’s that.
+And, after putting the flask of yellow in the fridge, hubby asked me if that was my “sample”… so there’s that.

 I set mine up with old books, spiders and a fun homemade a fun insect tray with rubber bugs from the craft store.

 I thought a creepy Halloween laboratory was a fun way to do something a bit different for Halloween decor, and fun for party too!